C64 OS USER'S GUIDE

-The menu bar runs along the top edge of the screen and provides snappy, pull–down, hierarchical menus with configurable multi–modifier keyboard shortcuts.
-Menu options are used to open Utilities and send commands and toggle options in Applications.
+The menu bar runs along the top edge of the screen and provides snappy, pull-down, hierarchical menus with configurable multi-modifier keyboard shortcuts.
+Menu options are used to open Utilities, send commands and toggle options in Applications.
 The menu bar is divided into three main sections.
-The utilities menu is on the left, the application's menus are in the middle, and the time is optionally displayed on the right end.
+The Utilities menu is on the left, the Application's menus are in the middle, and the time is optionally displayed on the right end.

 To activate the menus, press and hold either mouse button while the mouse pointer is over the menu bar.
 As you pass the mouse over a top-level menu option, its submenu drops down automatically.
 If you roll onto another a menu option, its submenu drops down and the the previous submenu automatically snaps shut.
 Multiple levels of nested submenus are supported.
 Menu options change to a highlighted color while the mouse pointer is over them, to help you know which one will be selected.
 Release the mouse button to select the highlighted option and close the menus.

 Depending on the state of the Application, some menu options appear in a disabled color.
 Disabled menu options do not highlight when you mouse over them, and they cannot be selected either with the mouse or with their corresponding keyboard shortcut.

 Menu options can also display a checkmark to the left of their title.
 A checkmark indicates that the menu option is active.

 To the right of a menu option's title text may appear an optional keyboard shortcut.
 Keyboard shortcuts are expressed by a series of one or more modifier key symbols followed by a letter, number of symbol key.
 The modifier keys are SHIFT, CONTROL, and COMMODORE.
 Either shift key, including the Shift Lock key, can be used to form a modifier combination for the menu shortcuts.